Contact Management in the CRM Follow

-Law Ruler comes pre-built with many case roles and contact types to choose from.
-However, if you ever need to add, remove, or edit your case roles and contact types, Law Ruler offers you that flexibility.
+The CRM comes pre-built with many roles and contact types to choose from.
+However, if you ever need to add, remove, or edit roles and contact types, the CRM offers you that flexibility.

-From this page you can navigate to either the Case Roles or Contact Types page to make your necessary customizations:
+From this page, you can navigate to either the Case Roles or Contact Types tab to make any necessary customizations.

-Duplicate/Conflict Checking in Law Ruler and Related Contacts
+Duplicate/Conflict Checking in the CRM and Potential Issues

-☑️ What are the Duplicate Checking Rules in Law Ruler?
+☑️ What are the Duplicate Checking Rules in the CRM?

-🧍 For Individual/Personal Contacts, Law Ruler triggers a duplicate contact warning for these conditions:
+🧍 For Individual Contacts, the CRM triggers a duplicate contact warning for these conditions: